HideTheMonkey/EventLoggerForIM/README.md

 ELFIM (_pronounced "elf eye em"_) is a light-weight event logging plugin that posts selected events to Slack and Discord.
 It's a convienient way to keep track of who logged on when, or what commands they used while playing.

-_Only tested on Paper, but should work fine on Spigot and Bukkit servers too._
+Available on [PaperMC](https://hangar.papermc.io/HideTheMonkey/EventLoggerForIM)! (_Only tested on Paper, but should work fine on Spigot and Bukkit servers too._)

 ## Usage